Do you need travel insurance

 4. Maximum travel duration for annual contracts.

-5. Exclusion of benefits during pandemics or travel warnings.
+5. Exclusion of coverage during pandemics or travel warnings.

 6. Regulations concerning pre-existing conditions.

-These details can make a significant difference in case of an emergency.
+These details can make a significant difference in emergencies.

-The question of whether you need travel insurance cannot be answered universally, but it clearly tends towards a "yes" for most travellers.
+The question of whether you need travel insurance cannot be answered with a blanket statement, but it clearly tends towards a 'yes' for most travellers.
 The cost of good coverage is often small compared to the potential financial risks.
 A careful analysis of your own needs and a comparison of different offers are essential.
-Particularly, travel health insurance is a must for any trip abroad.
-Cancellation and interruption insurance is highly recommended, especially for expensive or long-term planned trips, as well as for families and older adults.
-Remember, good preparation and the right insurance cover significantly contribute to a relaxed holiday.
-With the right partner by your side, you can plan your travel with ease.
+Travel health insurance, in particular, is a must for any trip abroad.
+Trip cancellation and interruption insurances are especially recommended for expensive or long-planned trips, as well as for families and older people.
+Remember that good preparation and the right insurance coverage contribute significantly to a relaxed holiday.
+With the right partner by your side, you can plan your travel with peace of mind.

 FAQ